 Our credit agreement with PCB ("Credit Agreement") requires us to comply with certain covenants.
 We may not incur indebtedness or liens except as permitted by the Credit Agreement, or declare or pay dividends.
 We must maintain, on a quarterly basis, minimum liquidity of not less than \$6.0 million, accounts receivable balances, as defined, of not less than \$8.0 million, consolidated net worth, as defined, of not less than \$150.0 million, and a debt to equity ratio, as defined, of not more than 0.3 to 1.0.
 Beginning in the quarter ended June 30, 2009, we must also maintain a debt service ratio, as defined, of not less than 1.5 to 1.0 at each quarter end.
 In computing these amounts, we exclude the financial results and amounts of IMW.
 Effective in the fourth quarter of 2008, we established a lock-box arrangement with PCB subject to the Credit Agreement.
 Funds received from certain customers are remitted to the lock-box and then deposited to a PCB bank account.
 The remitted funds are not used to pay-down the balance of the Credit Agreement unless there is an event of default on the Credit Agreement.
 One of the events of default is the occurrence of a "material adverse change," which is a subjective acceleration clause.
-Based on the relevant accounting guidance, we have classified our debt pursuant to the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in our lockbox held by PCB, plus \$2.5 million we have deposited with PCB in a payment reserve account, will be applied to the balance due on the Credit Agreement.
+Based on the relevant accounting guidance, we have classified our debt pursuant to the Credit Agreement as short-term or long-term, as appropriate, and we believe the likelihood of an event of default is more than remote, but not more likely than not.
+If we default on the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in our lockbox held by PCB, plus \$2.5 million we have deposited with PCB in a payment reserve account, will be applied to the balance due on the Credit Agreement.
 To the extent natural gas prices continue to fall, our volumes decline or our operating results do not materialize as planned, we could violate our covenants in the future.
-In the event we violate our covenants, we would seek a waiver from the bank, which the bank is not obligated to grant.
-We were in compliance with all of our covenants as of June 30, 2011.
+In the event we violate our covenants, we would seek a waiver from the

 Pursuant to our acquisition of IMW, our credit agreement with HSBC also requires that IMW complies with certain financial covenants as detailed in note 11 of our condensed consolidated financial statements contained elsewhere herein.
-Among those financial covenants are that IMW shall not permit 1) its ratio of debt to tangible net worth to be greater than 3.25 to 1.0 until December 31, 2010, and greater than 4.0 to 1.0 from January 1, 2011 through June 30, 2011, and greater than 3.0 to 1.0 on or after

-July 1, 2011, 2) its tangible net worth to at anytime be below CAD\$3,000 and 3) its ratio of current assets to current liabilities to be less than 1.15 to 1.0 until December 31, 2010 and less than 1.25 to 1.0 on or after January 1, 2011.
+Among those financial covenants are that IMW shall not permit 1) its ratio of debt to tangible net worth to be greater than 3.25 to 1.0 until December 31, 2010, and greater than 4.0 to 1.0 from January 1, 2011 through June 30, 2011, and greater than 3.0 to 1.0 on or after July 1, 2011, 2) its tangible net worth to at anytime be below CAD\$3,000 and 3) its ratio of current assets to current liabilities to be less than 1.15 to 1.0 until December 31, 2010 and less than 1.25 to 1.0 on or after January 1, 2011.
 Should IMW's operating results not materialize as planned, we could violate these covenants.
 If we were to violate a covenant, we would seek a waiver from the bank, which the bank is not obligated to grant.
 If the bank were to decline to grant a waiver, all of the obligations under the credit agreement would be due and payable.
 IMW was in compliance with these covenants as of June 30, 2011.